ShaunGruuw/melvor-thuum/README.md

 * fixed thruum gp gains not considering flat gp increases such as golden wreath

 # 1.13.8
-* replaced Bouzouki upgrade modifier from GP From Sales to GP gained when earning GP, except Alt.
+* replaced Kynes_Peace upgrade modifier from GP From Sales to GP gained when earning GP, except Alt.
 Magic and Item Sales

 # 1.13.7
 * added summoning synergy for tortoise + shout